Get a 30% Bonus on Chase Transfers to Virgin Atlantic!

 Virgin Atlantic’s website can be a tad difficult to navigate.
 Getting award flights to show up on a given route can take a few tries.
 One good trick is to search for airports by country or region and pick them, rather than manually typing in the city name or airport code.

-Unfortunately, Virgin Atlantic recently made it even harder by removing a handy award calendar you could use to scroll through a month's worth of flights at a time.
-Fortunately, there's a workaround you can use to still pull this feature up.
+Unfortunately, Virgin Atlantic made it even harder by removing a handy award calendar you could use to scroll through a month's worth of flights at a time.
+Luckily, there's a workaround you can use to still pull this feature up.

 So what can you book?